Installation¶

 FastChem to be run in parallel.
 If it cannot detect the library,

 only the single-core version of FastChem will be compiled.
-If
+On

-since Apple’s Clang compiler does not directly support OpenMP,
+macOS, Apple’s Clang compiler does not ship with OpenMP support

 FastChem can be compiled by running: